Thrivi17/Adversary-emulation-portfolio/documentation/ShadowTech_vs_FinTech_Inc.md

 # Campaign Documentation: ShadowTech Group vs. FinTech Inc.

 ## Overview
-This document provides a technical breakdown and structured mapping of the campaign executed by the **ShadowTech Group** against **FinTech Inc**[cite: 1].
-It outlines the adversary's attack flow, initial access vectors, execution methods, and persistence mechanisms based on standardized threat intelligence frameworks[cite: 1].
+This document provides a technical breakdown and structured mapping of the campaign executed by the **ShadowTech Group** against **FinTech Inc**.
+It outlines the adversary's attack flow, initial access vectors, execution methods, and persistence mechanisms based on standardized threat intelligence frameworks.

 ---